ADD-ONS / MEDICATION / ANTICOAGULATION

 Andexanet alfa

-- in 2018, the FDA approved andexanet alfa (ONDEXXYA, ANDEXXA) for the reversal of life-threatening hemorrhages in patients anticoagulated with FXa inhibitors (apixaban/rivaroxaban) → more
+- in 2018, the FDA approved andexanet alfa (ONDEXXYA, ANDEXXA) for the reversal of life-threatening bleeding in patients anticoagulated with FXa inhibitors (apixaban/rivaroxaban) → more here

-- a modified recombinant inactive form of human FXa, which specifically binds to FXa inhibitor molecules and causes their sequestration, thereby rapidly reducing their activity
+- a modified recombinant inactive form of human FXa, that specifically binds to and sequesters FXa inhibitor molecules, thereby rapidly reducing their activity

 - positive trials: ANNEXA-A, ANNEXA-R, and ANNEXA-4 [Medscape 2016]